CalvyPZ/pz-distribution-to-wikitable/README.md

+# Distributions to Wikitable

+This script is used to generate wikitable files for [pzwiki](pzwiki.net)

+## How to use this repository:
 Required python3.7

-Step 1: Place Distributions.lua and ProceduralDistributions.lua into the same folder as Main.py
+1. Place `Distributions.lua` and `ProceduralDistributions.lua` into the same folder as `Main.py`.
-Step 2: Open runme.bat
+2. Open `runme.bat`.
-Step 3: Wait for program to finish
+3. Wait for program to finish, it will show some erorrs, they are mostly caused by unused items.
-Step 4: Completed wiki tables will be in "export/completed"
+4. Completed wiki tables will be in `export/completed` with the file name being `itemID.txt`.

-Some errors during processing are ok.
-This is because the file may contain deprecieted loot tables, or be missing entirely
+**NOTICE FOR THOSE SUBMITTING MERGE REQUESTS: DO NOT INCLUDE LUA FILES FROM PROJECT ZOMBOID!**